incubyte/incubyte.github.io/content/blog/angularjs-migration.md

 2. How complex is the migration process?

-Migration complexity depends on-
+Migration complexity depends on:

-- version difference of the frameworks,
+- Framework version disparities
-- intricacy of the application and its size, and
+- Application intricacy and size
-- familiarity of the team with Angular and migration best practices.
+- Team familiarity with Angular and migration best practices

 3. Should I migrate the entire application at once or incrementally?